Breast Reduction

 - Hematoma: Blood pooling beneath the skin.

-- Intravenous sedation: Sedatives administered by injection to help you relax.
+- Intravenous sedation: Sedatives administered by injection into a vein to help you relax.

-- Liposuction: Also called lipoplasty or suction lipectomy, a procedure that vacuums out fat from beneath the skin's surface to reduce fullness.
+- Liposuction: Also called lipoplasty or suction lipectomy, this procedure vacuums out fat from beneath the skin's surface to reduce fullness.

-- Local anesthesia: A drug injected directly to the site of an incision to relieve pain during an operation.
+- Local anesthesia: A drug injected directly to the site of an incision during an operation to relieve pain.

 - Mammogram: An x-ray image of the breast.

-- Sutures: Stitches used to hold skin and tissue together.
+- Sutures: Stitches used by surgeons to hold skin and tissue together.

 Procedure Information © American Society of Plastic Surgeons